Statistics last updated 10th March 2023.

-Of the 80 responses 87.5% reported they had heard misuse of either one or both of the emergency channels while 12.5% reported they had not heard misuse on ch5.
+Of the responses 87.59% reported they had heard misuse of either one or both of the emergency channels while only 12.41% reported they had not heard misuse on ch5.
 The results below are for those reporting misuse.
 Reports of no misuse heard are rolled into the overall result shown above, but not in the channel or frequency data below.

 Of those that heard misuse we asked if they had heard operators in five different categories – Business/Commercial, Construction, Road Works, Government and Private/Hobbyist (multiple reports from each response was permitted so the figures below show the percentage reported from the total misuse responses).

-As can be seen from the above table, the largest proportion of misuse came from the construction industry, followed closely by private users or hobbyists, then business/commercial and road works.
+As can be seen from the above table, the largest proportion of misuse came from private hobbyists, followed by the construction industry, then business/commercial and road works.
 Government users were the lowest number of recorded users.

 To round out the data we also asked whether the operator used their UHF in a car/truck, house or both (these results do include every response, whether positive or negative):

 |UHF used in||Instances|